cocos/cocos-docs/en/advanced-topics/engine-customization.md

 ### 3. Modifying the Engine Path

-Use the **Cocos Creator -> Preferences -> Engine Manager** tab to set the path to the engine source code.
+Use the **Cocos Creator/File -> Preferences -> Engine Manager** tab to set the path to the engine source code.
 Note that **you need to restart the editor after modifying the engine path**.

 ![custom ts engine](engine-customization/custom-engine.png)